 The 'Ring of Fire' Solar Eclipse Is Almost Here, Here's How to See It

-This October, if you live in North, Central or South America, you're in for a celestial treat—courtesy of our very own sun and moon.
+This weekend, if you live in North, Central or South America, you're in for a celestial treat—courtesy of our very own sun and moon.

 On October 14, the annular solar eclipse will take place, and it will be visible either fully or partially (depending on location) across the Americas.
 If you're unfamiliar with what an annular solar eclipse is, the name gives a perfect idea of what to expect.
 It is an annular, or ring-shaped, phenomenon, in the sense that you will catch the moon placing itself in front of the sun in a way that creates a "ring of fire" effect right around it.